Navigation

 Complications of hip replacement and hip revision

-Most people don’t get serious complications after hip replacement surgery.
-The chance of complications is also small after a hip revision.
-But you’re more likely to have complications after a hip revision than if you’re having the joint replaced for the first time.
+As with any surgery, there are some risks involved and complications from the operation are possible.
+But most people don’t get serious complications after hip replacement surgery.
+You’re more likely to have complications after a hip revision than if you’re having the joint replaced for the first time.

-• The joint can dislocate (move out of position).
-If this happens, you may need another operation to put it back in place.
-A dislocation is more likely to happen after hip revision.
+• The joint can move out of position (dislocate).
+If this happens, you may need another operation to put it back in place.1 A dislocation is more likely to happen after hip revision.

-• A blood clot in your lower leg or lungs.
+• A blood clot in your lower leg or in your lungs.

 • An infection around the new joint.
-Although this is unusual, it can be serious.
+Although this is unusual, it can be serious and your new hip may need to come out.
 It’s more likely to happen after hip revision surgery.
 Your surgeon may prescribe antibiotics during and after surgery to help prevent this.

 • Difference in leg length.
 One leg may be slightly longer than the other after surgery.